 Who Should Use TaxAct

 TaxAct might be the best tax software for taxpayers who want to file taxes online to avoid hefty tax-preparation fees but don’t want to go it alone for fear they’ll make a costly mistake.
-The downloadable versions appeal to those who prefer not to store personal information online but still want automated preparation and e-filing.
-But because TaxAct’s customer service hours are limited, you might look elsewhere if 24/7 phone or chat support are important to you.
+The downloadable versions appeal to those who prefer not to store personal information online but still want automated preparation and e-filing for their federal return.
+But because TaxAct’s customer service hours are limited, you might look elsewhere if 24/7 phone or chat support is important to you.